Volkswagen ID.4 electric SUV 2020: specs, pictures and on-sale date

-Production of the Volkswagen ID.4 – a new electric SUV – will begin at the end of 2020, the German manufacturer has confirmed at its New Brand Design event in Guangzhou, China.
-It'll be the first vehicle based on Volkswagen Group's MEB electric-car platform to be sold in China, with nine further models set to reach the country's market by 2023.
+Volkswagen has previously confirmed that production of the ID.
+4 will begin at the end of 2020.
+It'll also be the first vehicle based on Volkswagen Group's MEB electric-car platform to be sold in China, with nine further models set to reach the country's market by 2023.

 Like the ID.3, the ID.4 is based on Volkswagen's MEB platform, which has been designed from the off to underpin a wide range of electric cars.
 Whereas the ID.3 has a regular five-door hatchback shape, the ID.4 is quite different – part-coupe, part-SUV.
 It sits a little higher off the ground and has a sleeker body than the ID.3.